 Equipment for Cutting Down a Tree

 There are basic tools you will need to cut down a tree safely and efficiently.
 You will need the following equipment:

-Chainsaw - the saw should be in good working condition with a sharp chain.
+- Chainsaw - the saw should be in good working condition with a sharp chain.
 Also, have the necessary quantities of gas and chain oil to complete the job.
-You don't want to stop have way through the job in order to get more gas or oil.
+You don't want to stop halfway through the job to get more gas or oil.

 Assess the Tree to be Cut Down: Four Questions to Ask Before Cutting

 The proper strategy is as important as technique.
 If you take a good look at the tree and consider these four questions, you will then be able to better approach the job: